connellsharp/ConnellsBlog/_posts/2019-01-20-open-source-ci-pipeline-net-appveyor.md

 tags: ci-cd
 ---

 Plenty of tools offer **free** licenses for open source projects.
-Often they work quite nicely with eachother.
+Often they work quite nicely with each other.
 In this post I'll show how GitHub, AppVeyor, MyGet and CodeCov can work together in a complete CI/CD pipeline.

-This is the setup I use for [Firestorm](https://github.com/connellsharp/Firestorm) - a solution with 50+ projects, some multi-targetting .NET Standard and .NET Framework, some integration tests communicating with SQL Server.
+This is the setup I use for [Firestorm](https://github.com/connellsharp/Firestorm) - a solution with 50+ projects, some multi-targeting .NET Standard and .NET Framework, some integration tests communicating with SQL Server.

 The majority of this I learned from [Andrew Lock](https://andrewlock.net/publishing-your-first-nuget-package-with-appveyor-and-myget/) and [Jimmy Bogard](https://lostechies.com/jimmybogard/2016/05/24/my-oss-cicd-pipeline/) and recommend reading their posts for full details.
 As with their posts, we're going to start assuming your .NET source is already hosted in GitHub.